rickys93/lap2-project-backend/README.md

 Please note that there may be some bugs in the project, including the following:

 1. More error handling may be needed.
-2. Tests could be implemented to improve the project further.